 Living Without Power Tools

-This is the point where the Mister groans because he’s done this.
+This is the point where EJ groans because he’s done this.

 Power tools make every building job easier and faster, and a world without oil would mean a world without power tools.

 In a world where paying jobs take precedence over working the homestead and where neighbours are less likely to trade labour, faster is often necessary.
 If you only have weekends to build the shed, barn or other outbuilding, and you’re doing it alone, power tools are necessary.